Breaking the Curse of Dimensionality with Convex Neural Networks: Approximation properties

 Because we consider homogeneous activation functions, we start by studying the set $\G_1$ of functions defined on the unit $\ell_2$-sphere $\Sb^d \subset \rb^{d+1}$.
 We denote by $\tau_d$ the uniform probability measure on $\Sb^d$.
 The set $\G_1$ is defined as the set of functions on the sphere such that $ g(z) = \int_{\Sb^d} \sigma(v^\top z ) p(z) d\tau_d(z)$, with the norm $\gamma_1(g)$ equal to the smallest possible value of $\int_{\Sb^d} |p(z)| d\tau_d(z)$.
 We may also define the corresponding squared RKHS norm by the smallest possible value of $\int_{\Sb^d} |p(z)|^2 d\tau_d(z)$, with the corresponding RKHS $\G_2$.

 In this section, we first consider approximation properties of functions in $\G_1$ by a finite number of neurons (only for $\alpha=1$).
 We then study approximation properties of functions on the sphere by functions in $\G_1$.
 It turns out that all our results are based on the approximation properties of the corresponding RKHS $\G_2$: we give sufficient conditions for being in $\G_2$, and then approximation bounds for functions which are not in $\G_2$.
 Finally we transfer these to the spaces $\F_1$ and $\F_2$, and consider in particular functions which only depend on projections on a low-dimensional subspace, for which the properties of $\G_1$ and $\G_2$ (and of $\F_1$ and $\F_2$) differ.
+This property is key to obtaining generalization bounds that show adaptivity to linear structures in the prediction functions (as done in \mysec{bounds}).

 Approximation properties of neural networks with finitely many neurons have been studied extensively~\citep[see, e.g.,][]{petrushev1998approximation,pinkus1999approximation,makovoz1998uniform,burger2001error}.
 In \mysec{related}, we relate our new results to existing work from the literature on approximation theory, by showing that our results provide an explicit control of the various weight vectors which are needed for bounding the estimation error in \mysec{bounds}.